arty-arty/zkMatch/readme.md

 # When it works

-The proof relies on DDH - Decisional Diffie-Hellman assumption.
+The security proof relies on DDH - Decisional Diffie-Hellman assumption.
 It holds for elliptic curves with high embedding degree where pairings are not efficiently computable.

 When the adversary sees more tries.
 Breaking the system this way tranforms into finding multi-linear pairings.
 And there are [some additional reasons](https://crypto.stanford.edu/~dabo/papers/mlinear.pdf) why it seems difficult.